 As further motivation we note that the results in this paper are the tip of a large emerging area of research with many open questions.
 Consider for example signature schemes.
 Can one design schemes that remain secure when the adversary can issue quantum chosen message queries?
-Similarly, can one design encryption systems that remain secure when the adversary can issue quantum chosen ciphertext queries?
+Similarly, can one design encryption systems that remain secure when the the adversary can issue quantum chosen ciphertext queries?
 More generally, for any cryptographic primitive modeled as an interactive game, one can ask how to design primitives that remain secure when the interaction between the adversary and its given oracles is quantum.

 Other related work.
 Several recent works study the security of cryptographic primitives when the adversary can issue quantum queries [BDF+11, Zha12a, Zha12b].
 So far these have focused on proving security of signatures, encryption, and identity-based encryption in the quantum random oracle model where the adversary can query the random oracle on superpositions of inputs.
 These works show that many, but not all, random oracle constructions remain secure in the quantum random oracle model.
 The quantum random oracle model has also been used to prove security of Merkle's Puzzles in the quantum settings [BS08, BHK+11].
+Meanwhile, Damård et al. [DFNS11] examine secret sharing and multiparty computation in a model where an adversary may corrupt a superposition of subsets of players, and build zero knowledge protocols that are secure, even when a dishonest verifier can issue challenges on superpositions.